entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 199. Endolymphatic ducts open in dermal skull roof: (0) present; (1) absent.
 > Janvier (1996); Brazeau (2009); Davis *et al*.
 (2012), Character 21; Choo *et al*.
 (2017), Character 20; King *et al*.
 (2017), Character 154; Castiello (2018), Character 153; Zhu Y. *et al*.
 (2022), Character 203; Andreev *et al*.
 (2022), Character 39; Brazeau *et al*.
 (2023), Character 158.
 Cui *et al*.
 (2023), Character 203; Lu *et al*.
 (2026), Character 199; Zhu Y. *et al*.
 (2026), Character 199.
 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax* is 1.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is 1.
+The coding of *Chiyu chongqingensis* is 1.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is 1.
 > - The coding of *Yipetalichthys* is ?.
-The coding of *Pauropetalichthys magnoculus* shoud be revised from ? to 0.
-The coding of *Eurycaraspis incilis* shoud be revised from 1 to 0.
-The coding of *Quasipetalichthys haikouensis* shoud be revised from 0 to 1.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 0.
+The coding of *Eurycaraspis incilis* should be revised from 1 to 0.
+The coding of *Quasipetalichthys haikouensis* should be revised from 0 to 1.
 > - The coding of *Meeksiella* is ?.

 ### 200. External endolymphatic duct openings' location in relation to median field: (0) internal; (1) external.
 > Castiello (2018), Character 224; Zhu Y. *et al*.
 (2022), Character 204; Brazeau *et al*.
 (2023), Character 230.
 Cui *et al*.
 (2023), Character 204; Lu *et al*.
 (2026), Character 200; Zhu Y. *et al*.
 (2026), Character 200.
 > - The coding of *Eosteus* is -.
 The coding of *Megamastax* is -.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is -.
+The coding of *Chiyu chongqingensis* is -.
 The coding of *Chiyu yunnanensis* is ?.
-> - The coding of *Lingyu* is ?.
+> - The coding of *Lingyu* is -.
 > - The coding of *Yipetalichthys* is -.
 > - The coding of *Meeksiella* is -.

-201. Endolymphatic ducts with oblique course through dermal skull bones: (0) absent; (1) present.
+### 201. Endolymphatic ducts with oblique course through dermal skull bones: (0) absent; (1) present.
 > Goujet & Young (1995); Brazeau (2009); Davis *et al*.
 (2012), Character 22; Choo *et al*.
 (2017), Character 21; King *et al*.
 (2017), Character 155; Castiello (2018), Character 154; Zhu Y. *et al*.
 (2022), Character 205; Andreev *et al*.
 (2022), Character 40; Brazeau *et al*.
 (2023), Character 159.
 Cui *et al*.
 (2023), Character 205; Lu *et al*.
 (2026), Character 201; Zhu Y. *et al*.
 (2026), Character 201.
 > - The coding of *Eosteus* is -.
 The coding of *Megamastax* is -.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is -.
+The coding of *Chiyu chongqingensis* is -.
 The coding of *Chiyu yunnanensis* is ?.
-> - The coding of *Lingyu* is ?.
+> - The coding of *Lingyu* is -.
 > - The coding of *Yipetalichthys* is ?.
 > - The coding of *Meeksiella* is ?.

 ### 202. Endolymphatic duct relationship to median skull roof bone (i.e. nuchal plate): (0) within median bone; (1) on bones flanking the median bone (e.g. paranuchals).
 > Giles *et al*.
 (2015), Character 40; Choo *et al*.
 (2017), Character 269; King *et al*.
 (2017), Character 207; Castiello (2018), Character 206; Zhu Y. *et al*.
 (2022), Character 206; Andreev *et al*.
 (2022), Character 41; Brazeau *et al*.
 (2023), Character 212.
 Cui *et al*.
 (2023), Character 206; Lu *et al*.
 (2026), Character 202; Zhu Y. *et al*.
 (2026), Character 202.
 > - The coding of *Eosteus* is -.
 The coding of *Megamastax* is -.
-> - The coding of *Ruiyu* is ?.
+> - The coding of *Ruiyu* is -.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
-> - The coding of *Lingyu* is ?.
+> - The coding of *Lingyu* is -.
 > - The coding of *Yipetalichthys* is ?.
-The coding of *Eurycaraspis incilis* shoud be revised from ? to 1.
-The coding of *Quasipetalichthys haikouensis* shoud be revised from ? to -.
-The coding of *Pauropetalichthys magnoculus* shoud be revised from ? to 1.
+The coding of *Eurycaraspis incilis* should be revised from ? to 1.
+The coding of *Quasipetalichthys haikouensis* should be revised from ? to -.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 1.
 > - The coding of *Meeksiella* is ?.

 ### 203. Sclerotic ring: (0) absent; (1) present.